hbgnostic/test-learn/README.md

 # test-learn
-initiating a repository for coherent resonance foundation we are here to bring the world to a coherent resonance; through each individual atending to his or her own unique self-initiated coherent frequency.
+Initiating a repository for Coherent Resonance Foundation.
+We are here to bring the world to a coherent resonance; through each individual attending to his or her own unique self-initiated coherent frequency.
 Clarity = freedom from distortion and/or confusion.
 Clarity serves as the guiding light for all beings in this initiative.